 Are pets allowed?

 Our lease currently doesn’t allow pets in space (which is why you won’t see Scott’s dog Millie around.)
-We’re hoping that we’ll eventually be able to have a monthly Bring Your Own Dog Saturday.
+Pets are allowed in our outdoor seating when available.

 Do you have food?

-We have a low priority food license that allows us to serve non-alcoholic drinks, pre-packaged snacks from Roots Market, and sandwiches from The Lunchbox Lady.
-We almost always have a food truck in front.
-You can check the homepage under “Events and Food Trucks” for this week’s schedule.
-On the rare chance that we have a late cancellation, delivery menus are available for local restaurants.
+We have a low priority food license that allows us to serve non-alcoholic drinks.
+We have food trucks for most bottle and can releases and some other days.
+You can check the homepage under “Events and Food Trucks” for the schedule.
+Delivery menus are available for local restaurants.
 You are also welcome to bring your own food to eat in the tasting room.

 Can I get a tour?